 DIY Dog Stairs

 Not all people treat their pets the same.
 While some will let their dogs and cats up on the furniture with them, even allowing their pets to sleep in their beds, others think that pets belong on the floor.
 A lot of that has to do with where the pet is in the family relationship.
-Some people see their pets as mere animals, while others see them as members of the family.
+Some people see their pets as mere animals, while others see them as family members.
 Those are the people more likely to allow their pets on the furniture.

 But what does one do if they’ve got a small dog?
 Or, maybe I should ask, what’s the dog to do?
-Some dogs are real jumpers, able to make it up onto even a high bed, while others just can’t quite get there.
-That becomes even more of a problem as the dog gets older, with arthritis preventing them from jumping as well as they could when they were younger.
+Some dogs are natural jumpers, able to make it onto even a high bed, while others can’t quite get there.
+That becomes even more of a problem as the dog ages, with arthritis preventing them from jumping as well as they could when they were younger.

 Stairs or Ramps?

-One of the big questions is whether to build stairs or ramps for pets to go up.
-On the surface, it would seem that ramps would be easier for dogs to navigate, as it is more natural.
-But on the other hand, dogs don’t seem to have any trouble getting used to climbing the stairs in a home.
+One of the big questions is whether to build stairs or ramps for pets to climb.
+On the surface, ramps would seem easier for dogs to navigate as they are more natural.
+But dogs don’t seem to have any trouble getting used to climbing the stairs in a home.

-Stairs aren’t much different to dogs than climbing up rocks or a hillside.
-They’re bodies are designed so that the hind legs give them a lot of push, allowing them to climb up even steep grades.
+Stairs aren’t much different for dogs than climbing up rocks or hillsides.
+Their bodies are designed so that the hind legs give them a lot of push, allowing them to climb even steep grades.
 While they’ll never be able to compete with mountain goats, they can wear a human out going up a hill.

 The other advantage of stairs is that they take up less floor space.
-In order to make a ramp that’s navigable, the angle of the ramp needs to be considerably shallower than stairs.
-So the ramp needs to be longer than the stairs would be.
-So, while it might be necessary to have stairs for an older dog which has trouble climbing the stairs, that’s not necessary in most cases.
+The ramp’s angle needs to be considerably shallower than the stairs to make a ramp navigable.
+So, the ramp needs to be longer than the stairs would be.
+So, while having stairs for an older dog with trouble climbing the stairs might be necessary, that’s not necessary in most cases.

-What is necessary is making sure that there’s a surface on the steps or ramp which the dogs can grip well with their pads and claws.
+It is necessary to ensure that the steps or ramp have a surface that the dogs can grip well with their pads and claws.
 A slick surface can be dangerous to a dog, especially an older one.
-Carpeting the stairs is a great way to make sure that they are safe for our four-footed friends.
+Carpeting the stairs is a great way to ensure that they are safe for our four-footed friends.

 Making a Plywood Stair

-There are lots of possible designs for dog stairs, including some rather modern, abstract designs.
-But it’s really not all that necessary to go to great lengths to make a fancy staircase.
-That’s not going to impress the dogs and anyone who sees any doggie stairs is probably going to be impressed by it.
+There are many possible designs for dog stairs, including some relatively modern, abstract designs.
+But going to great lengths to make a fancy staircase is unnecessary.
+That won’t impress the dogs; anyone who sees any doggie stairs will probably be impressed by it.

-The other thing to take into consideration is that the dogs we’re talking about are much lighter than we are.
-Whereas a normal staircase is designed to hold a minimum of 1,000 pounds of weight, we’re talking about small dogs here.
-That 1,000 pounds is calculated at five times the expected live load, so five times the weight of a 20 pound dog is only 100 pounds.
+The other thing to consider is that the dogs we’re talking about are much lighter than we are.
+Whereas a standard staircase is designed to hold at least 1,000 pounds, we’re talking about small dogs here.
+That 1,000 pounds is calculated at five times the expected live load, so five times the weight of a 20-pound dog is only 100 pounds.

-That may even seem like a lot, when we look at what the internet says about the load capacity of plywood.
-There are a lot of websites which are saying that ¾” plywood can support only 50 pounds; that’s over a 3 foot span.
-But that figure is based upon how much load it can support, without support and without sagging over time.
-In other words, how much it can support as an unsupported bookshelf.
+That may even seem like a lot when we look at what the internet says about plywood’s load capacity.
+Many websites say that ¾” plywood can support only 50 pounds, which is over a 3-foot span.
+But that figure is based upon how much load it can support, without support, and without sagging over time—in other words, how much it can support an unsupported bookshelf.

 If ¾” plywood could only support 50 pounds, then we’re all in trouble.
-Except for the ground floor on homes which are built on a slab, pretty much all homes are built with a ¾” plywood or OSB subfloor.
-Currently, the average weight of American men over 20 is just shy of 200 pounds.
-So, if 50 pounds were the most that our floors could support, there would be a lot of us falling through the floor.
+Except for the ground floor on homes built on a slab, pretty much all homes are built with a ¾” plywood or OSB subfloor.
+The average weight of American men over 20 is just shy of 200 pounds.
+So, if 50 pounds were the most that our floors could support, many of us would fall through the floor.

-What all that means for our current conversation is that we don’t need to use heavyweight materials for the doggie stairs.
-We don’t need regular stair treads or even ¾” thick plywood, if we support the steps in the right way.
-Half inch plywood should be sufficient.
-We can use that for everything but the step supports.
+What that means for our current conversation is that we don’t need to use heavyweight materials for the doggie stairs.
+We don’t need regular stair treads or even ¾” thick plywood if we support the steps correctly.
+Half-inch plywood should be sufficient.
+We can use that for everything, but the step supports.

 diy, dog staris, step tread, step riser, step support, riser support